MY POSITIVE CESAREAN EXPERIENCE

 A Boy is Born Through the Sunroof

 In the days and weeks before birth, I looked everywhere for advice on what to expect.
 NCT would only discuss natural birth, and the little they did talk about c-sections was offputting.
-Online a lot of women were kind to share their stories, but most of them had emergency sections, which I imagine aren’t the same.
-I figured, not too many women have elective c-sections, but since I’m one, I would share my happy story with others.
+Online a lot of women were kind to share their stories, but most of them had emergency sections which I imagine aren’t the same.
+Not too many women have elective c-sections, but since I’m one, I would share my happy story with others.